Bob Hendley

-Robert Charles Hendley (born April 30, 1939) is a retired American professional baseball player.
+Robert Charles Hendley (born April 30, 1939) is an American former professional baseball player.
 A left-handed pitcher, he appeared in all or parts of seven seasons in Major League Baseball for the Milwaukee Braves (1961–1963), San Francisco Giants (1964–1965), Chicago Cubs (1965–1967) and New York Mets (1967).

 Hendley is best known for being the losing pitcher on the day Sandy Koufax threw his perfect game.
-He was nearly as brilliant, having a no-hitter until the seventh inning, giving up only one hit and one unearned run that scored on a throwing error by his catcher, Chris Krug.
+He was nearly as brilliant: carrying a no-hitter into the seventh inning, he gave up only one hit and one unearned run that scored on a throwing error by his catcher, Chris Krug.

 Early life and career

 Born in Macon, Georgia, the 6 ft 2 in, 190 lb Hendley graduated from Lanier High School and attended Mercer University.
 He signed with the Braves in 1958, and was in his fourth season in the Milwaukee organization when he made his MLB debut on June 23, 1961, a starting assignment against the Cubs at Wrigley Field.
 He battled into the eighth inning of a 2–2 tie, but left the game with the bases loaded and one out; two inherited runners then scored (one run was unearned), and Hendley took the 5–3 loss.